HeyHeyChicken/Angular-infinite-grid/README.md

 ## 💻 Compatibility

-"ng-infinite-grid" has only been officially tested on Angular 17.
+"Angular-infinite-grid" has only been officially tested on Angular 17.

 <br>
 <br>